01 of 11

 02 of 11

-- Cut the spider mum templates either by hand or with an electronic die cut machine.
+Download the free spider mum files and place on your computer.
+Cut the paper spider mum templates either by hand or with an electronic die cut machine.

 03 of 11